Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 4

-and think of sites in state 0 as empty and sites in state $\pm 1$ as occupied by a $\pm$ particle.
-To begin with, we assume that $\eta_0 (x) = 1$ for all $x \leq 0$, i.e., from the point of view of the boundary process, we start with no particle to the left of the origin, and let
+and think of sites in state~0 as empty, sites in state~$+1$ as occupied by a~$+$~particle and sites in state~$-1$ as occupied by a~$-$~particle.
+To begin with, we assume that

+where $M$ is a positive integer.
+Note that, from the point of view of the boundary process, this implies that we start with no particle to the left of $M$.
+Also, we let

 denote the position of the leftmost particle, which is necessarily a $+$ particle in view of the initial configuration.
-The key to proving the first part of Theorem \ref{th:1D} is given by the next lemma, which shows the result when starting from this particular configuration. \begin{lemma} -- Assume that $a_{11} > \max \,(a_{22}, a_{21}) + (a_{21} - a_{12})$.
-Then, $\lim_{\,t \to \infty} X_t = \infty$. \end{lemma} \begin{proof} It suffices to prove that the expected value of the drift
+The key to proving the first part of Theorem~\ref{th:1D} is given by the next lemma, which shows the result when starting from the particular initial configuration \eqref{eq:config-left}.